Can Black Seed Oil Help with Weight Loss?

 Black seed oil is available as an oil, a soft gel supplement, or a liquid supplement.
 You can find it at many health food or vitamin stores.

 As with most supplements, the Government of Canada does not regulate the production of black seed oil.
 It’s left up to the manufacturer to meet all the safety requirements.
 In short, you can’t know you’re getting genuine black seed oil unless you’re buying from a reputable brand.
 Look for third-party testing to verify the oil’s potency.

 You can take 500mg doses twice a day, and research shows you’re unlikely to experience side effects.
 It may even be safe to take as much as two grams in a day, but for best results, start with a small dose and increase as you find you can tolerate it.
 Just make sure to check with your doctor before taking the supplement, since some of the active ingredients in black seed oil can interfere with prescription medicines.
-(Note: This is the best time of day to take your dietary supplements.)

 Bottom line: “Even though the sample of studies is small to nonexistent when it comes to using black seed oil for weight loss, I would say there’s no harm in trying it given its other potent properties,” says Nikola Djordjevic, MD.
 “Surely, it can benefit your overall health.
 But if you want to lose weight and obtain a healthy lifestyle, think about changing your overall diet first.”